U.S. Relations With Mali

 More information about Mali is available on the Mali page and from other Department of State publications and other sources listed at the end of this fact sheet.

-U.S.-Mali relations have been strong for decades and have been based on shared goals of strengthening democracy and reducing poverty through economic growth.
-Except during the 2012 crisis, the country’s democratic government has significantly reduced poverty and improved the quality of life for many Malians.
-However, Mali remains near the bottom of the Human Development Index, notably in health and education.
+U.S.-Mali relations have been strong for decades and have been based on shared goals of improving stability and reducing poverty through economic growth.
+Mali remains near the bottom of the Human Development Index, notably in health and education.
 Mali continues to face serious security challenges.

-The United States is committed to international efforts to help Mali restore peace and stability throughout its territory following the 2012 rebellion in the north, a coup d’etat, and the loss of the northern two-thirds of the country to violent extremist groups.
+The United States is committed to international efforts to help Mali restore peace and stability throughout its territory following the recent coup d’etat, and the loss of the northern two-thirds of the country to violent extremist groups.
 French counterterrorism forces and the MINUSMA (United Nations Multidimensional Integrated Stabilization Mission in Mali) peacekeeping mission have been working since 2013 to help restore and maintain Mali’s territorial integrity.
 The Peace and Reconciliation Accord was signed by all parties on June 20, 2015.
-The accord provides an historic opportunity for Mali to regain the path towards stability and prosperity.
+The accord, which the transitional government of Mali has committed to implementing, provides an opportunity for Mali to regain the path towards stability and prosperity.
 The peace accord’s comprehensive plan includes mechanisms to: demobilize armed militias; reform the Malian military; institute crucial political and institutional reforms; jumpstart development in northern Mali; and lay the foundations for durable reconciliation between Mali’s diverse communities.
-The United States will continue to support Mali in achieving its goals of peace and economic development, recognizing that progress will require sustained leadership on the part of the Malian government and commitment from the other accord signatories to implement their obligations under the peace accord.
+The United States will continue to support Mali in achieving its goals of peace and economic development, recognizing that progress will require sustained leadership on the part of the Malian transitional government and commitment from the other accord signatories to implement their obligations under the peace accord.

 U.S. Assistance to Mali

-U.S. foreign assistance to Mali totaled more than $130 million in FY 2016 and over $145 million in FY 2017.
-Over $81 million was officially requested for 2018.
-First and foremost, U.S. assistance to Mali seeks to support the country’s fragile peace and implementation of the June 20, 2015, peace accord.
+Prior to the August 2020 coup, U.S. bilateral foreign assistance to Mali totaled more than $130 million in FY 2019 and over $135 million in FY 2020.
+More than $85 million in bilateral foreign assistance was officially requested for FY 2021.
+U.S. assistance to Mali seeks to support the country’s fragile peace and implementation of the June 20, 2015, peace accord.
 Key U.S. interests in Mali include promoting a stable democracy and improved governance; promoting regional security by combatting terrorists and traffickers who seek to exploit ungoverned spaces in the Sahel; reducing chronic vulnerability by improving social development and increasing sustainable livelihoods; and encouraging economic growth, opportunity, and development by supporting sustainable development and increased U.S. economic investment.
 From these interests our mission goals include: (1) promoting democratic institutions, responsive governance, and respect for human rights; (2) enhancing regional security by building institutions to counter transnational threats; (3) advancing social development (particularly health and education); (4) increasing economic growth and sustainable livelihoods; and (5) promoting the U.S. as a key partner to Malian stakeholders, enhancing mutual understanding, and protecting the wellbeing of U.S. citizens.
+Following the August 2020 coup, restrictions under section 7008 of the Department of State, Foreign Operations, and Related Programs Appropriations Act, 2020 (the Act) and similar provisions in prior-year acts, now apply to assistance that benefits the Government of Mali.

 U.S. foreign assistance is administered through a whole of government approach that includes but is not limited to the long-standing in-country presence of the U.S. Agency for International Development (USAID), the Centers for Disease Control (CDC), the National Institutes for Health (NIH), and the Department of Defense (DOD).
 Furthermore, Mali is a focus country for U.S. assistance priorities and initiatives, including but not limited to: Women, Peace and Security (WPS), the Trans-Sahara Counter Terrorism Partnership (TSTCP), the Security Governance Initiative (SGI), Global Climate Change (GCC), Feed the Future (FTF), Resilience, the President’s Malaria Initiative (PMI), the President’s Emergency Plan For Aids Relief (PEPFAR), the Global Health Security Agenda (GHSA), and Ending Preventable Child and Maternal Death (EPCMD).
 On October 9, 2015, the U.S. government, through USAID, signed a formal agreement with the Government of Mali to implement USAID/Mali’s new 5-year Country Development Cooperation Strategy (available here).